navFooh/web-project-template/README.md

 - compiles runtime `.hbs` files to `.js`
 - compiles `.scss` to nested `.css`
 - runs watchers for changes to above files
+- serves the public folder with BrowserSync and injects CSS or reloads on HTML / JS changes

 ```
 gulp --dist